-Eligibility for ongoing outpatient mental health treatment is a diagnosis- and need-based determination governed by the state and federal requirements and the HHSC performance contract with LMHAs/LBHAs and section 534.053 of the Texas Health and Safety Code.
+Eligibility for ongoing outpatient mental health treatment is a diagnosis- and need-based determination governed by the state and federal requirements and the HHSC performance contract with LMHAs/LBHAs.
+LMHAs/LBHAs are required to ensure that services that address the needs of priority populations are provided.
+Tex.
+Health & Safety Code § 534.054(a).

-The child and adolescent mental health priority population are children ages 3 - 17 with serious emotional disturbance (excluding a single diagnosis of substance abuse, intellectual or developmental disability, or autism spectrum disorder) who have a serious functional impairment or who are at risk of disruption of a preferred living or childcare environment due to psychiatric symptoms, or are enrolled in special education because of a serious emotional disturbance.
+The child and adolescent mental health priority population are children ages 3 - 17 with serious emotional disturbance (excluding a single diagnosis of substance abuse, intellectual or developmental disability, or autism spectrum disorder) who have a serious functional impairment or who are at risk of disruption of a preferred living or childcare environment due to psychiatric symptoms or are enrolled in special education because of a serious emotional disturbance.